-This defines a hierarchy of more and more constrained structure for the family of language.
-Establishing this structure can be more or less easy, so it is useful to be able to have several of them that can be used only if necessary.
+This defines a hierarchy of more and more constrained structure for the 'family of languages'.
+Establishing one of these structures can be more or less difficult, so it is important to be able to find the more adapted to a particular application (the p property of the beginning) and not a more powerful one.
 This permits to have the best effort in looking for a path from one language of the family to another.